Research at Brandeis

 For Faculty and Staff

 This program supports outstanding scholarship in the humanities and interpretive social sciences.
-Given the disproportionate effect the current economic downturn has had on emerging, independent, and untenured scholars, ACLS continued in the 2022-23 competition year to offer these fellowships solely to untenured scholars who have earned the PhD within eight years of the application deadline.
+Given the disproportionate effect the current economic downturn has had on emerging, independent, and untenured scholars, ACLS offers these fellowships to scholars at all postdoctoral career stages, working on or off the tenure track, who have earned a PhD in the humanities or interpretive social sciences by the application date.
 In addition, applicants for the ACLS Fellowship are eligible to apply for the ACLS/New York Public Library Fellowships.
 This joint fellowship requires a separate application to the Cullman Center, due in late September.

 Brandeis faculty, staff, postdocs, and graduate students in any discipline whose research or creative activity addresses the questions, issues, and/or needs of a community partner —whether at the local, state, regional, national, or global level — are invited to apply to the COMPACT Community Engaged Research Fund.